tamil777selvan/xray-cucumber-plugin/README.md

 	| value2 | value3 |
 ```

-From above code, the description needs to be updated as below,
+To optimize integration with the Cucumber JSON report, update the scenario outline description as follows:

 ```cucumber
 Feature: Test